kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

 Once I have completed the one thing, I repeat the process of prioritization and to decide the next _one thing_ I would like to focus on.

+To sum up, by working on one thing at a time:

+- I prioritize my goals ahead.
+Hence, no more time spent every day to decide what I want to do.
+- I have less context switch.
+I focus on one thing every single day.

 # What if I get bored!?